 The article below is accurate for your 2017 taxes, the one that you file this year by the April 2018 deadline, including a few retroactive changes due to the passing of tax reform.
 Some tax information below will change next year for your 2018 taxes, but won’t impact you this year.
 Learn more about tax reform here.

 When you sell your work to a company for a total of $600 or more, the publisher should provide you with a 1099-MISC form at year’s end.
-You must report all your income to the IRS, so if one company paid you only $400—less than the 1099-MISC requirement—this doesn’t mean you don’t have to claim it; it just means the publisher doesn’t have to provide a 1099 form.
+When you file your taxes, you must report all your income to the IRS, so if one company paid you only $400—less than the 1099-MISC requirement—this doesn’t mean you don’t have to claim it; it just means the publisher doesn’t have to provide a 1099 form.

 Completing Schedule C